-What happens in a personal injury case is that the injured person (plaintiff) receives money to cover the damages from the party considered legally liable for the accident (defendant or their insurer).
+In a personal injury case, the injured person (plaintiff) receives money to cover the damages from the party considered legally liable for the accident (defendant or their insurer).

 Economic damages can include: